fkallen/gpu-tRNA-mapper/README.md

 Input files can be DNA or RNA.
 We support a four letter alphabet A, C, G, (T/U) , where T matches U and vice-versa.

-gpu_trna_mapper uses GPU 0.
+gpu-tRNA-mapper uses GPU 0.
 Use the CUDA environment variable `CUDA_VISIBLE_DEVICES` to select the GPU in multi-GPU systems

-gpu_trna_mapper makes use of CPU multi-threading with OpenMP.
+gpu-tRNA-mapper makes use of CPU multi-threading with OpenMP.
 The environment variable `OMP_NUM_THREADS` is used to control the number of CPU threads.

 Advanced example command:

 ```
-    CUDA_VISIBLE_DEVICES=0 OMP_NUM_THREADS=32 ./gpu_trna_mapper --readFileName data/reads.fastq --referenceFileName data/trna_ref.fasta --outputFileName data/output.sam --scoring 5,-1,-5,-1 --minAlignmentScore 60 --resultListSize 10
+    CUDA_VISIBLE_DEVICES=0 OMP_NUM_THREADS=32 ./gpu-tRNA-mapper --readFileName data/reads.fastq --referenceFileName data/trna_ref.fasta --outputFileName data/output.sam --scoring 5,-1,-5,-1 --minAlignmentScore 60 --resultListSize 10
 ```